 Use this form to ask the court to keep any information in your application a secret from the defendant, the defendant's lawyer, prosecutor, and court staff.
 You must explain on the form why it is important to keep this information confidential.
 Your reasons to keep this information confidential must be more than simply to protect your privacy.
 The reasons must show that you need the court to keep the information confidential so nobody can use it to harm you.

-- Or if you need to keep other information in your court papers confidential.
+- If you need to keep other information safe and confidential.

 Request for Access to Plaintiff Confidential Information Form: Only certain kinds of people like a prosecutor or a domestic violence counselor can use this form to ask to see the plaintiff's confidential information.
 See a sample Request for Access to Plaintiff's Confidential Information.